 I had been placed at three IT companies during the placement period in the final year and had to take the offer at one of them.
 Even then my heart was set on getting an admission abroad to pursue my goals.
 After about a month of working for the company I realized that I needed to gain more knowledge about research and work more on topics related to my interests if I need to get an opportunity to study abroad.
 That is when I quit my job and started looking for internships.
 Fortunately my parents were very supportive of my decision since they too understood my predicament.

 Hunting for opportunities was the hard part.
 I sent several mails to different institutes and Biotechnology companies and hardly got replies.
 Fortunately, my search did not last long and I finally got a position as a research intern in the Department of Chemical Engineering at IIT Madras.
 I worked under the guidance of Dr. S. Pushpavanam, institute chair, in the Pushpavanam Research League (PRL) for nine months.
 I worked closely with the senior MS and PhD students in the lab and through my experience there I learnt more on Chemical Engineering concepts and research.
-During this period I also published a research article based on my final year project which I did at SRM University in the Department of Biotechnology under the guidance of Dr. V. Vinoth Kumar in the Bioprocess Laboratory.
+During this period I also published a research article based on my final year project which I did at SRM Institute of Science and Technology (formerly known as SRM University) in the Department of Biotechnology under the guidance of Dr. V. Vinoth Kumar in the Bioprocess Laboratory.
 With these added advantages I applied to universities in the US once again.
 This time I chose to apply to different programs like Biosystems & Agricultural Engineering, Biotechnology and Chemical Engineering instead of sticking to just one.

 I succeeded at gaining admission in most of the programs, both MS and PhD.
 I chose to pursue my higher studies at Michigan State University for PhD in Biosystems Engineering since the program curriculum allows me to choose courses based on my interests.
 The program focuses on research in environmental protection, disease prevention and renewable energy production and I am very excited to learn more and work on these topics.
 I will be working with Dr. Evangelyn Alocilja in the Alocija Nano-Biosensors Lab which focuses on detection of pathogens in the environment using synthesized nano-biosensors and hence, prevent diseases.

 Not many colleges in India encourage undergraduate students to start working with professors on different projects.
-SRM University is one of the few institutions that promote such activities in order to enable students to understand the subject well and also to know what research is about.
+SRM Institute of Science and Technology (formerly known as SRM University) is one of the few institutions that promote such activities in order to enable students to understand the subject well and also to know what research is about.
 I sincerely thank the H.O.D. and the professors in the Department of Biotechnology for supporting students who wish to pursue higher studies.
 I specially thank my class in-charge Dr. S. Nageswaran and my guide Dr. V. Vinoth Kumar for supporting me during my admission process.

 I can now say that one of my first steps towards achieving a sustainable future for our environment has been a success, and I hope to continue pursuing my goal with the same enthusiasm.
 My experience in the past one year has taught me one thing and that is tough times never last, but tough people do (by Robert H. Schuller).